bonafideduck/react-highlight-within-textarea/README.md

 **all-other-properties**: All other properties will be directly applied to the textarea.

-## Known Bug
+## Known Issues

-If the textarea scrolls, the underlying highlighting does not scroll.
-The hooks to fix this are there, but have not yet been implemented.
+Currently, textarea resizing is not supported.

 ## License